 - Sachdeva R, Allen J, Benavidez OJ, et al. Pediatric appropriate use criteria implementation project: a multicenter outpatient echocardiography quality initiative.
 J Am Coll Cardiol 2015;66:1132-40.

-Clinical Topics: Arrhythmias and Clinical EP, Congenital Heart Disease and Pediatric Cardiology, Diabetes and Cardiometabolic Disease, Heart Failure and Cardiomyopathies, Noninvasive Imaging, Sports and Exercise Cardiology, Implantable Devices, SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias, Congenital Heart Disease, CHD & Pediatrics and Arrhythmias, CHD & Pediatrics and Imaging, CHD & Pediatrics and Prevention, Acute Heart Failure, Echocardiography/Ultrasound, Sports & Exercise and Congenital Heart Disease & Pediatric Cardiology, Sports & Exercise and Imaging
+Clinical Topics: Arrhythmias and Clinical EP, Congenital Heart Disease and Pediatric Cardiology, Diabetes and Cardiometabolic Disease, Heart Failure and Cardiomyopathies, Noninvasive Imaging, Sports and Exercise Cardiology, Implantable Devices, SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias, Congenital Heart Disease, CHD and Pediatrics and Arrhythmias, CHD and Pediatrics and Imaging, CHD and Pediatrics and Prevention, Acute Heart Failure, Echocardiography/Ultrasound, Sports and Exercise and Congenital Heart Disease and Pediatric Cardiology, Sports and Exercise and Imaging

 Keywords: Arrhythmias, Cardiac, Attention Deficit Disorder with Hyperactivity, Cardiology, Chest Pain, Child, Echocardiography, Electrocardiography, Electrophysiology, Heart, Heart Failure, Heart Defects, Congenital, Medicine, Traditional, Pediatric Obesity, Primary Health Care, Sports